Edgar Zapata, NASA Kennedy Space Center, engineer / (semi)retired

 Well, not quite.

 Years would pass, and too many NASA programs about our next step would come and go.
 You can read all about these at the old NASA KSC “Next Gen” site I began in 1994.
-Fast forward to working with DARPA on the Experimental Spaceplane (XSP) since 2017, a reusable launch vehicle, and to its termination in January 2020, just before finding myself working from home due to the pandemic in my last year with NASA.
+Fast forward to working with DARPA on the reusable Experimental Spaceplane (XSP) since 2017, and to its termination in January 2020, just before finding myself working from home due to the pandemic in my last year with NASA.

 I am now retired but definitely not tired.